lqp276/lwe_proto/README.md

 # Why not proto buffer
 Proto buffer is a powerful protocol format compiler, You should first consider use it unless:
-> 1. You need fullly control the message bianry layout
+> 1. You need fullly control the message binary layout
 > 2. You want keep the project dependency as less as possible

 # Example